TheRealSaiTama/SimpleHTML/README.md

 -   Open the `index.html` file in your web browser to view the testimonial cards.

 For more details, check out the [TestimonialsCards README](TestimonialsCards/README.md).

 ---

+### 8. DatePicker UI

+The `DatePicker-UI` directory contains a simple DatePicker UI implemented using HTML, Tailwind CSS, and Font Awesome, providing a basic interface for selecting a date.

+This project was inspired by the [DatePicker UI Project](https://roadmap.sh/projects/datepicker-ui) on roadmap.sh.

+#### Features:

+-   Basic Date Selection: A simple calendar interface for selecting dates.
+-   Navigation: Buttons to navigate between months.
+-   Tailwind CSS: Utilizes Tailwind CSS for styling.
+-   Font Awesome Icons: Utilizes Font Awesome for calendar icons.

+#### How to Use:

+-   Navigate to the `DatePicker-UI` directory.
+-   Open the `index.html` file in your web browser to view the DatePicker UI.

+For more details, check out the [DatePicker-UI README](DatePicker-UI/README.md).

+---